AVOCADO Overview Information

 Possibly Effective for:

 - A skin condition called psoriasis.
-Developing research shows that after 12 weeks of treatment, a specific cream containing avocado oil and vitamin B12 (Regividerm, Regeneratio Pharma AG, Wuppertal, Germany) reduces symptoms of psoriasis as well as a conventional medication called calcipotriol ointment (Psorcutan).
-The avocado combination cream also causes significantly less irritation than calcipotriol.
+Early research shows that applying a specific cream containing avocado oil and vitamin B12 (Regividerm, Regeneratio Pharma AG, Wuppertal, Germany) to the skin for 12 weeks reduces symptoms of psoriasis as effectively as a conventional medication called calcipotriol ointment (Psorcutan).
+The avocado combination cream also causes less irritation than calcipotriol.

 - Healing wounds.